Bookgardan: A Year's Sustenance for Writers

 Led by Kate Moses

-Bring your book project to full fruition in Bookgardan, a year-long program of sustained, one-on-one literary mentorship and monthly online workshops, bracketed by two fall residencies with an intimate community of fellow writers at Craigardan, a mountainside retreat for artists, makers & thinkers in the majestic Adirondacks of upstate New York.
+Bring your book project to full fruition in Bookgardan, a year-long program of sustained, one-on-one literary mentorship and monthly online craft tutorials with an intimate cohort of fellow writers, bracketed by two fall residencies at Craigardan, a mountainside retreat for artists, makers & thinkers in the majestic Adirondacks of upstate New York.

 Devote a year to writing your book in community with an intimate group of dedicated writers, nurtured from start to finish by acclaimed author and literary mentor Kate Moses.
 The program opens and closes with week-long fall residency intensives at Craigardan, a secluded artists' retreat set at a circa-1800s farm nestled in the Adirondack mountains of upstate New York.
 Kate will provide writers the structure and guidance required to cultivate and nourish their manuscripts, with the goal of bringing projects to fruition by program's end.
-Throughout the year, writers will receive monthly manuscript submissions, online workshop lessons, ongoing mentorship and opportunities for connection with like-minded artists sharing in an often solitary endeavor.
-Bookgardan culminates twelve months later—once again syncing with the autumn harvest—with a second Craigardan residency focused on revision, fellowship and celebration.
-Limited to 6 participants.
+Throughout the year, writers will receive ongoing mentorship, monthly conferences in response to their manuscript submissions, and take part in online craft seminars, interviews with published writers and publishing professionals, and other opportunities for connection with like-minded artists sharing in an often solitary endeavor.
+Bookgardan culminates twelve months later—once again syncing with the autumn harvest—with a second Craigardan residency focused on next steps, lasting fellowship, and celebration.
+Limited to 6-8 participants.

 Bookgardan takes place both virtually and during the two week-long residencies at Craigardan.
-Between residencies, as they hone and refine their manuscripts throughout the year, participants will require a few days of computer and wifi access per month to participate in 11 monthly manuscript submissions followed by video or audio phone conferences with Kate, scheduled online workshops, and craft discussions with the group; email access and a dedicated online discussion area will be available to all participants.
+Between residencies, as they hone and refine their manuscripts throughout the year, participants will make 11 scheduled manuscript submissions followed by video or audio phone conferences with Kate, participate at their online convenience in seminar-style video tutorials, and join other online events and discussions with the group; a dedicated online discussion area will be available to all participants through the year and beyond.

 Located in Keene, New York at the northern edge of the Adirondacks, Craigardan is surrounded by numerous glorious mountains and hiking paths, a short drive from Lake Placid and Lake Champlain, and a ferry ride from Burlington, Vermont.
 Amtrak is twenty minutes away in nearby Westport, New York, and the nearest airports are in Burlington, Montreal, and Albany.
 Boston and New York City are five hours away by car.